kineticquant/Powershell-APPX-Dev-License-Regedit/README.md

 5) Allows install of the appx/uwp via CLI or external language to get around Group Policy which may limit a double-click install of an appx/uwp

 Also has a Windows balloon notification that says that it ran with a customizable title and text.

+The alternate script is a different approach to adjusting the Registry.
+Both options will work.